fodau/conuse/README.md

 Type: `{ [name: string]: hook }`

 It receives custom hook map, using it to compose multiple hook.
-You can access one hook by passing name to `useConuseContext` parameter.
+You can get one hook by passing name to `useConuseContext` parameter.

 ```js
 const { useConuseContext } = createConuse({ counter: useCounter });